 Val d’Orcia, Italy

-The Ancient Romans loved this part of Italy.
 As you start to explore the area, you will soon appreciate what is so special about it.
 Pienza is one pretty village which is also a very much a testimony to the Renaissance period.
 In Pienza, you’ll find many spots worth photographing, one being Via Dell’Amore.

 There are many stunning places to visit in Iceland, but unless you have a light aircraft, you may find it hard to access the best natural beauty spots.
 However, Kirkjufell is one of those places you can easily reach.
 If you like, it is a “Mini Me Iceland”.